Frequently Asked Questions

 What Hours Are You Available for Appointments?

-Since we have several therapists to serve you, we have quite a bit of flexibility when scheduling appointments.
+Since we have many therapists to serve you, we have quite a bit of flexibility when scheduling appointments.
 We offer appointments on Saturdays, evenings until 9pm, and throughout the day to make your appointments as convenient as possible.
 Please let us know your preference and we will do our best to match it.

 How Long Will It Take to Feel Better?